-$$kf = 1 + q(kt - 1)$$ (24)
+$$kf = 1 + q\left(kt - 1\right) \tag{24}$$

 kf = Effective stress concentration factor

 kt = Geometric stress concentration factor

 q = Material notch sensitivity

-It is seen that the geometric and effective stress concentration factors are related by a parameter, q, which represents how sensitive the material is to notches.
+It is seen that the geometric and effective stress concentration factors are related by a parameter, q, that represents how sensitive the material is to notches.
 The notch sensitivity factor is defined by the above equation and, by definition, is always between zero and one.
 A material having a notch sensitivity of zero is totally insensitive to notches such that its effective stress concentration factor is always 1.0, regardless of notch geometry.
 On the other hand, a material having a notch sensitivity of one is extremely sensitive to the presence of notches and, as a result, its geometric and effective stress concentration factors are equal.